by Arize-ai

 Phoenix runs practically anywhere, including your local machine, a Jupyter notebook, a containerized deployment, or in the cloud.

-Install Phoenix via pip
+Install Phoenix via pip or conda

 pip install arize-phoenix